aphalo/romnidriver/README.md

 and possibly Linux.
 If the variable is undefined or contains an invalid path the user can set or edit it at the shell prompt or in a shell script run on system startup to point to the correct folder.
-Otherwise from it can be set within an R script using function `Sys.setenv(OOI_HOME = <path-to-folder>)` replacing `<path-to-folder>` with corresponding path.
+Otherwise it can be set within an R script using function `Sys.setenv(OOI_HOME = <path-to-folder>)` replacing `<path-to-folder>` with corresponding path.
+Obviosuly the variable should be set before loading ‘rOmniDriver’.

 If problems are encountered during package load a diagnosis message is displayed.
-Printing of a diagnosis message in the absence of problems can be forced by setting `Sys.setenv(OOI_DIAG = "TRUE")` before loading the package.
+Printing of a diagnosis message in the absence of problems can be forced by setting `OOI_DIAG = "TRUE"` in the operating syatem before starting R or by setting R option verbose with `options(verbose = TRUE)` before loading the package.
 This will show the location of the `.jar` file loaded and the values of the environment variables `OOI_HOME` and the path to the OmniDriver `.jar` file.

 There is no other set up needed after installation, just plug your spectrometer to a USB port.
 The first time you connect an instrument